lfoppiano/grobid-quantities/doc/gettingStarted.md

 > :warning: Grobid and grobid-quantities are [not compatible with Windows](https://grobid.readthedocs.io/en/latest/Troubleshooting/#windows-related-issues) and limited on Apple M1.
 While Windows users can easily use Grobid and grobid-quantities through docker containers, the support for grobid on ARM is under development, see the [latest discussion](https://github.com/kermitt2/grobid/issues/1014).

-> :warning: Since grobid-quantities 0.7.3 (using grobid 0.7.3), we extended the support to JDK after version 11.
-This requires specifying the [java.library.path]{.title-ref} explicitly.
-Obviously, *all these issues are solved by using Docker containers*.
+> :warning: Since grobid-quantities 0.7.3 (using grobid 0.7.3), we've extended the support to JDK after version 11.
+This requires specifying the [java.library.path]{.title-ref} explicitly. *All these issues are solved by using Docker containers*.

 ## Upgrade

+### 0.8.0 to 0.8.2

+No breaking changes

 ### 0.7.3 to 0.8.0

 #### Grobid models

-In version 0.8.0, we have updated all ML models which needs to be updated by running `./gradlew copyModels`.
+In version 0.8.0, we have updated all ML models that need to be updated by running `./gradlew copyModels`.

 #### Configuration file

-The configuration file needs to be updated to follow the Dropwizard 4 format, which has changed slighly.
+The configuration file needs to be updated to follow the Dropwizard 4 format, which has changed slightly.

 The section
 ```yaml